emtee40/SurvivalManual-wiki/ManMadeHazards.md

 Toxins are substances that plants, animals, or germs produce naturally.
 These toxins are what actually harm man, not bacteria.
 An example is botulin, which produces botulism.
 Modern science has allowed large-scale production of these toxins without the use of the germ that produces the toxin.
 Toxins may produce effects similar to those of chemical agents.
 However, toxic victims may not respond to first aid measures used against chemical agents.
 Toxins enter the body in the same manner as germs.
 However, some toxins, unlike germs, can penetrate unbroken skin.
 Symptoms appear almost immediately, since there is no incubation period.
 Many toxins are extremely lethal, even in very small doses.
 Symptoms may include any of the following:

-*  Dizziness.
+* Dizziness
-*  Mental confusion.
+* Mental confusion
-*  Blurred or double vision.
+* Blurred or double vision
-*  Numbness or tingling of skin.
+* Numbness or tingling of skin
-*  Paralysis.
+* Paralysis
-*  Convulsions.
+* Convulsions
-*  Rashes or blisters.
+* Rashes or blisters
-*  Coughing.
+* Coughing
-*  Fever.
+* Fever
-*  Aching muscles.
+* Aching muscles
-*  Tiredness.
+* Tiredness
-*  Nausea, vomiting, or diarrhea.
+* Nausea, vomiting, or diarrhea
-*  Bleeding from body openings.
+* Bleeding from body openings
-*  Blood in urine, stool, or saliva.
+* Blood in urine, stool, or saliva
-*  Shock.
+* Shock
-*  Death.
+* Death

 **DETECTION OF BIOLOGICAL AGENTS**